 As a property owner, you face taxes: land tax or property tax.
 The collection is done through the Belastingdienst (Tax Office) Caribisch Nederland.
 On Harbourtown Real Estate‘s website, we want to explain to you as succinctly as possible what the difference is and what is important to know.

 Residents of Bonaire with their own house (main residence), pay land tax.
 Every 5 years, the value of the property is determined.
 The tax is 0.345% on the determined value of the property.

-You are a resident of Bonaire and you own a house in which you live.
-The value of your home has been set at $ 300,000.
-In that case, you pay $ 1,035 annually in ground tax.
+You are a resident of Bonaire with your own home in which you live.
+The value was set at $300,000.
+You will then pay $1,035 annually in property taxes.

 Property tax applies to:

 • owners of second homes;

 – non-residents who have land in the Caribbean Netherlands;

 – entities located within the Caribbean Netherlands that hold immovable property;

 – entities established outside the Netherlands that own real estate in the Caribbean Netherlands.